 |

-RetaliationEmployers violated the law when they take an adverse employment action against you as punishment for you engaging in “protected activity.”
+Protected Activity RetaliationEmployers violated the law when they take an adverse employment action against you as punishment for you engaging in “protected activity.”
 Not all actions are protected.
 Protected activity including filing a charge of discrimination, reporting unlawful discrimination, refusing sexual advances, reporting wage and hour among other actions.
 Retaliation can include changes as small as a change in schedule to something as devastating as termination.
 Regardless of the severity, if the employment action can reasonably be described as negative, it may constitute unlawful retaliation.

 |